"I am glad that taking part in a trial might help others on their own cancer journey.”

 A trial looking at cabazitaxel for HER 2 negative breast cancer that has spread to the brain (CiPHER)

-This trial is looking at a drug called cabazitaxel for people with breast cancer that has spread to their brain.
+This trial looked at a chemotherapy drug called cabazitaxel for people with HER2 negative breast cancer that had spread to the brain.

 More about this trial

 Some breast cancers have large amounts of a protein called HER2.
 They are called HER2 positive breast cancers.

 But some breast cancers have either none or very little HER2.
 They are called HER2 negative cancers.
 This trial was for people with HER2 negative breast cancer.